‘Left and Right’: Charlie Puth releases single with BTS member Jungkook

-Charlie Puth’s highly anticipated first single with BTS’ Jungkook, titled “Left and Right,” released on 24 June on multiple audio streaming platforms including Spotify and Apple Music.
+Charlie Puth’s highly anticipated first single with BTS’ Jungkook, titled “Left and Right,” released on 24 June at 12 am ET/1 pm KST on multiple audio streaming platforms including Spotify and Apple Music.

 Puth also shared a 30-second music video of the single on his official Facebook account.